 Note: If a recipient of any of the above awards is also eligible for need-based funding, the total value of all University gift aid cannot exceed the cost of tuition.

-Employment opportunities, both on and off campus, are available to those students who have work awards as part of their financial aid package.
+Employment opportunities, both on and off-campus, are available to those students who have work awards as part of their financial aid package.

 The work-study program introduces students to the workforce and helps them develop important skills for future careers.
-On-campus positions are available in most every department and include, but are not limited to, office assistant, research assistant, data entry clerk, lab technician, tour guide, tutor, and sport event assistant.
+On-campus positions are available in almost every department and include, but are not limited to: office assistant, research assistant, data entry clerk, lab technician, tour guide, tutor, and sports event assistant.
 The Student Employment Office partners with local businesses to offer a variety of opportunities for students.
 While some off-campus positions may require transportation, others may be walkable or bikeable.
 Past partnerships include placements with the City of Redlands, Redlands Unified School District, Boys & Girls Club, and local businesses in downtown Redlands including an accounting firm and marketing agency.
 Student employees can work up to 10 hours a week, which is limited to keep academics as the first priority.

-Students should expect to earn between $3,100 and $3,400 per academic year.
+Students' maximum earnings are outlined in their financial aid offer.
 The exact earning potential will depend upon the student's academic schedule and year in school.
 Institutional funds and federal funds are allocated to provide work awards to students.

 Payment of Financial Aid Awards